This Policy applies to any and all student experiences in which academic credit is involved (e.g., courses, internships, dissertation, etc.).

 - Students may not furnish to instructors fabricated or forged explanations of absences or of other aspects of their performance and behavior.

-- Students may not furnish, or attempt to furnish, fabricated, forged or misleading information to college officials on college records, or on records of agencies in which students are fulfilling academic assignments.
+- Students may not furnish, or attempt to furnish, fabricated, forged or misleading information to university officials on university records, or on records of agencies in which students are fulfilling academic assignments.

 - Students may not steal, change, or destroy another student’s work.
 Students may not impede the work of others by the theft, defacement, or mutilation of resources so as to deprive others of their use.